 In this article, I will discuss the 10 crucial investment principles you need to have as a stock market investor.
 By the end of this article, you will have gained a broader understanding of the stock market and will be able to apply this knowledge to improve your long-term returns.

-Surprisingly, the first principle many investors do not understand is how money is made through the stock market, in its most simplest form.
+Surprisingly, the first principle many investors do not understand is how money is made through the stock market.
+This is through capital appreciation and dividends.

-The primary way money can be made in the stock market is through capital appreciation.
+The primary way money is made in the stock market is through capital appreciation.
 Essentially, this is buying low and selling high on the stock market.

-For example, purchasing a stock valued at $20 per share and then selling it five years down the line for $100 per share would net an $80 gain per share purchased.
+For example, purchasing a stock valued at $20 per share and then selling it five years down the line for $100 per share would net an $80 gain (in realized returns) per share purchased.

 Dividends are regular cash payments paid out to shareholders for owning their stock.
 Many established companies pay out quarterly dividends, but some are monthly or annual as well.

 As mentioned before, money is made in the stock mark through capital appreciation and/or dividends.
-These are the two primary and most proven ways people have made money in the stock market.
+These are the two primary ways people have made money in the stock market.

-Money is NOT made by buying high and selling low, buying something else at a high due to the fear of missing out (FOMO), and then selling the next week and repeating this cycle.
+Money is NOT made by buying high and selling low (unless you're shorting a stock), buying something else at a high due to the fear of missing out (FOMO), and then selling the next week and repeating this cycle.

 Many people are caught up in this pattern where they purchase a stock when it's at a high, due to hype, for example, and sell it the next week because it didn't work out.
-They then repeat this pattern over and over again every week and just keep on going recognizing small or even big losses over time.
+They then repeat this pattern over and over again every week while continuing to recognize small or even big losses over time.

 Avoid speculative bubbles at all costs!
 Speculative bubbles form when the "herd" moves into a particular asset.